 Credit Unions and Banks: What's the Difference?

-Perhaps you've thought about switching your financial institution from a bank to financial cooperative otherwise known as a credit union.
+Perhaps you've thought about switching your financial institution from a bank to a financial cooperative otherwise known as a credit union.
 But before taking the plunge, you want to be sure that a credit union can meet all the same needs your bank did.
 You want to better understand how a credit union works, and good for you.
 Most people think a lot about how to manage and save their money, but not about where their money is saved and managed, and the larger impacts of that decision.

 What's the Same?